dwu006/gest/README.md

 **Our Approach:** Let people teach robots the way they'd teach another person - through gestures and demonstrations.
 The robot learns from watching and can then do the task on its own.

-We use HuggingFace's Small VLA model to enable robots to understand visual scenes and take appropriate actions based on what they've learned.
+We use HuggingFace's SmolVLA model to enable robots to understand visual scenes and take appropriate actions based on what they've learned.

 ---